ykcchong/OpenSpliceAI/experiments/commands.md

 [x] benchmarks find that convert_sequences multithreading is slower
 - undo multithreading

-[] file corruption during bed writing with 4 and 5, although marginal speedup observed.
+[x] file corruption during bed writing with 4 and 5, although marginal speedup observed.
 - i think cause is due to the multithreading... multiple attempts to write to file at the same time
 - NO MORE MULTITHREADING GET RID OF IT AHHHH

-[] still incorrect coordinates with 4o, issue is not observed in 4 and 5 -> note that the order of genes is different, but same number of predictions generated as correct run
+[x] still incorrect coordinates with 4o, issue is not observed in 4 and 5 -> note that the order of genes is different, but same number of predictions generated as correct run
 - probably due to some way the gene information is loaded (ordering during storage?)
+- fixed by parsing through each batch (can contain multiple genes, genes can span multiple batches)

 ## 4. toy genome -> no h5py file, predict on whole